Of Special Historic Interest

 the museum is focused on the maritime history of the Great

-Lakes.
-Located at 480 Main Street in Vermilion, OH.
+Park, the new museum is located at 480 Main Street in Toledo, OH.

 An online virtual museum highlighting the last